 Built-in Calendar.
-To ensure that students will complete your assignments on time, set due dates in Google Calendar.
+To ensure that students will complete their assignments on time, set due dates in Google Calendar.

 Grading.
-After students finish your assignments, you can view, edit, and share their grades via the Grades page.
+After students finish their assignments, you can view, edit, and share their grades via the Grades page.

 This tool is free for teachers and students, but to use the app, you must register your school for the Google for Education platform first.

 Canvas is an open-source learning management platform.
 It provides a learning environment for students of all grade levels, from K12 to higher education.
 The platform's primary goal is to automate administrative tasks so that teachers can focus on the teaching process.

 Video studio.
 To make learning more active, this interactive distance learning software offers dynamic videos.
 It means that during your classes, students can share, comment, and give feedback within the video timelines, thus becoming more engaged with the subject.

 Quizzes.
 The platform offers several ways you can quiz your students.
 You can question learners, not only before or after the lesson but even along the video timeline.
 In this way, you can give students immediate feedback on how well they did.
 Then, the platform automatically saves quiz results to Canvas Gradebook.

 Analytics.
 You can access the platform's analytics which shows how well students watch your videos.
 You can access the overall class data, and by clicking on a student, you can see individual viewing info.

 Assessment data.
 In case you need instant access to assessment data, Canvas offers an integration named MasteryConnect Assessment for creating and launching standards-aligned formative assessments.
 It also allows creating benchmarks to set proficiency targets and measure students' knowledge growth, map curriculum, and assess resources.